beshu-tech/readonlyrest-docs/elasticsearch.md

 This is a nice tip if your Elasticsearch is behind a load balancer.
 If you want to match all the requests that come through the load balancer, use `x_forwarded_for: ["0.0.0.0/0"]`.
 This will match the requests with a valid IP address as a value of the `X-Forwarded-For` header.

+#### DNS lookup caching

+It's worth to note that resolutions of DNS are going to be cached by JVM.
+By default properly resolved IPs will be cached forever (until next restart of Elasticsearch).
+It's not always a desired behaviour, but it could be easily configured by adding JVM options: `sun.net.inetaddr.ttl=TTL_VALUE` (or/and `sun.net.inetaddr.negative.ttl=TTL_VALUE`).
+More details about the problem can be found here: https://www.ibm.com/support/pages/understanding-tuning-and-testing-inetaddress-class-and-cache

 ---

 ### `methods`